a1qs/ShulkerifiedVaultStations/README.md

 - Vault Recycler
 - Wardrobe

-I only tested this mod slightly with basic things like breaking and tnt explosions, so bugs may appear, please report those so i can fix them as soon as possible.
+I only tested this mod slightly with basic things like breaking and tnt explosions, so bugs may appear, please report those so i can fix them as soon as possible.<br>
+This mod is only required **Server-side**!